Electromagnetic fireworks: Fast radio bursts from rapid reconnection in the compressed magnetar wind: Plasma environment and scalings

 in the magnetar frame.
 In the last approximation and throughout the presented simulations (conducted in the frame of the magnetar wind), we use $\gamma_{\rm u}=1$.
-We confirm the scaling of Eq.~(\ref{eq:interaction}) with the characteristic pulse crossing time $t_{\rm p}=\Delta/c$ in Appendix~\ref{sec:appendixA1}.
-We note that $t_{\rm i}$ is the relevant scale for the interaction dynamics; the observed signal duration is of order $t_{\rm p}$ \citep[][see simulation results in Section~\ref{sec:result}]{Lyubarsky2020}.
+We confirm the scaling of Equation~(\ref{eq:interaction}) with the characteristic pulse crossing time $t_{\rm p}=\Delta/c$ in Appendix~\ref{sec:appendixA1}.
+We note that $t_{\rm i}$ is the relevant scale for the interaction dynamics; in an \emph{infinite} system, it determines the amount of magnetic flux of polarity opposite to the one of the pulse, $\phi_{\rm u}\sim c t_{\rm i} B_{\rm u}L_z$, processed from the upstream.
+The magnetic flux initially carried by the LFP can be found as $\phi_{\rm p}\sim c t_{\rm p} B_{\rm p} L_z $.
+Thus, using Equation~(\ref{eq:interaction}), one finds that for the reconnection to occur during the whole duration $t_{\rm i}$, an amount of opposite flux in the upstream should be comparable to the flux in the pulse, $\phi_{\rm u}\sim \phi_{\rm p}/2$.
+In this case, the observed signal duration is of order $t_{\rm p}$ (see simulation results in Section~\ref{sec:result}).
+If reconnection ceases because of the limited upstream flux, $\phi_{\rm u}\ll\phi_{\rm p}/2$, the radiation of FMS waves stops operating and the signal duration can be shorter than $t_{\rm p}$ (see Section~\ref{sec:dicsussion}).

 Next, we consider \textit{how much energy can be extracted from the LFP by reconnection}.
 The FMS pulse compresses the current sheet and enhances the magnetic field at the tangential discontinuity by a factor of $\hat{B}_{\rm p}$.
 The energy converted by reconnection can be determined by evaluating the appropriate\footnote{The Poynting flux flows into the current sheet from two directions, but only half of the energy is dissipated by reconnection \citep{Sironi2015}.
 These effects effectively cancel each other out in this approximate theoretical estimate.} Poynting flux in the rest frame of the plasma: